 A travel tripod will usually have to fit into your backpack, or your suitcase, so just be sure that it can.
-This means figuring out what the maximium overall size/length it can be for your situation.
+This means figuring out what the maximum overall size/length can be for your situation.
 For me, it was important that it was as small as possible, without compromising too much on max. height.
-That is why I settled on the Brian.
+That is why I settled on Brian.
 However, you can get taller, and shorter ones that compromise on other things too.

 Most of the tripods in this review are carbon fiber.
 Some are Aluminium.
 There is little difference in terms of durability, it is just that carbon fiber is more expensive and lighter.

-Where you want to pay attention is in the details like the sleeves to open and close the legs, the ball head mechanism and so forth. it is not always easy to know, but if you read the reviews on Amazon, people who have owned them will give you lots of clues about quality and materials.
+Where you want to pay attention is in the details like the sleeves to open and close the leg sections, the ball head mechanism, and so forth. it is not always easy to know, but if you read the reviews on Amazon, people who have owned them will give you lots of clues about quality and materials.

-The cheapest tripods in this review are around the $100 mark.
-However, they are not the best in terms of build quality, materials and features.
+The cheapest travel tripods in this review are around the $100 mark.
+However, they are not the best in terms of build quality, materials, and features.
 Similarly, the most expensive, the Gitzo Traveler is nearly $1000, and for most people not worth the money.

 If you want something a little better, the Brian or the Manfrotto or BeFree are better bets.